nobu-maeda/n3xb/specs/maker-note/maker-note.md

     "taker_obligation: {
-      "limit_rate": <limit rate of taker currency / maker currency in 64 bit double.
+      "limit_rate": <limit rate of taker currency / maker currency, in 64 bit double.
 Omit if n/a>
-      "market_offset_pct": <percentage offset from market price for the trade pair.
+      "market_offset_pct": <percentage offset from market price for the trade pair, in 64 bit double.
 Omit if n/a>
-      "market_oracles": <list of URL of market oracles / oracle aggregation algorithm to fetch a market price.
+      "market_oracles": <array of URL of market oracles / oracle aggregation algorithm to fetch a market price.
 Omit if n/a>
     }

     "trade_details: {
-      "maker_bond_pct": <integer of numerator of percentage out of 100 of the bond maker needs to pay as fraction of trade amount.
+      "maker_bond_pct": <numerator of percentage out of 100 of the bond maker needs to pay as fraction of trade amount, in integer.
 Use in conjunction with tag `bonds-required`.
 Omit if n/a>
-      "taker_bond_pct": <integer of numerator of percentage out of 100 of the bond taker needs to pay as fraction of trade amount.
+      "taker_bond_pct": <numerator of percentage out of 100 of the bond taker needs to pay as fraction of trade amount, in integer.
 Use in conjunction with tag `bonds-required`.
 Omit if n/a>
-      "trade_timeout": <time trade needs to be completed by, used in conjunction with tag `trade-times-out`.
+      "trade_timeout": <minutes trade needs to be completed by, used in conjunction with tag `trade-times-out`, in integer.
 Omit if n/a>
     }

     "trade_engine_specifics: <trade engine specific arbitrary JSON>